“All we want in this life is peace, prosperity and a little paper.” – Q-Tip

 The problem with these dangerous “money” beliefs

-There’s one thing each of these beliefs (and many similar beliefs) have in common… All of these beliefs have malicious, negative intent.
+There’s one thing each of these beliefs (and many similar beliefs) has in common… All of these beliefs have malicious, negative intent.

 If you come from a place of malicious intent or insecurity, you’re basically digging yourself a grave for whatever it is you’re unhappy with.
 Money or not.